-Today, we find ourselves in rapidly changing circumstances where the COVID-19 outbreak is affecting everyone to a varying degree.
-As far as we can tell now, the global pandemic has far-reaching consequences for most businesses.
-Thus, they are compelled to adjust digital strategies as it might be the helping hand to stay afloat or even make a breakthrough.
+Today, we find ourselves in continuously changing circumstances.
+The pandemic has affected everyone to a varying degree, and it has far-reaching consequences for most businesses.
+Thus, they are compelled to adjust digital strategies as it might be the helping hand to stay afloat or make a breakthrough.

 First of all, they aim their efforts at speeding up the delivery of top priority projects and transforming IT infrastructure to reduce costs.
 At the same time, they turn to software solutions that allow them to meet the current demands and constraints of consumers and ensure continued business operations.